miketillman95/pizza/README.md

 LESSON LEARNED FROM BUILDING THIS APPLICATION:

-Have learned the importance of CI/CD on an application, been incrementally dbeugging the app but to no avail as of now, so addressing deployment bugs.
+Have learned the importance of CI/CD on an application, been incrementally addressing the deployment bugs.

 npm i to run the application, the frontend and backend works perfectly(locally).
 The link to the server for this application is https://github.com/miketillman95/this-is-b